refinedev/refine/documentation/docs/core/providers/auth-provider.md

 **refine** expects this method to return a resolved Promise if the update password is successful, and a rejected Promise if it is not.

--   If the update password is successfull your password is updated.
+-   If the update password is successful your password is updated.

 -   `updatePassword` can gives you the query params from the url.